• Skip to primary navigation

 There probably isn’t a kind of taco that I would say no to, but these Mexican street corn chicken tacos are at the top of my list.

-Why these tacos are my favorite
+Why these corn tortilla chicken tacos are my favorite

 • We’re using corn tortillas, which are always my preferred choice over flour tortillas